On the $\infty$-categorical Whitehead theorem and the embedding of quasicategories in prederivators: Introduction

-\emph{First result:} In Theorem \ref{Maintheorem}, we show that the ordinary category of quasicategories embeds fully faithfully in any category $\cat{PDer}^\str$ of prederivators with strictly 2-natural morphisms.
-This extends to an embedding $\scat{QCAT}\to\scat{PDer}$ of simplicial categories, where the domain has the usual simplicial enrichment.
-Thus, quasicategories and their mapping spaces, higher homotopy groups and all, can be recovered \emph{up to isomorphism} from their prederivators and strict maps.
-The surprising on-the-nose quality of this statement reflects the use of strict transformations of prederivators.
-Thus much hinges on the presence, in the more natural 2-category, $\twocat{PDer}$, of \emph{pseudo}natural transformations.
+\emph{First result:} In Theorem \ref{Maintheorem}, we show that the 1-category $\cat{QCAT}$ of quasicategories embeds fully faithfully in any category $\cat{PDER}^\str$ of prederivators with strictly 2-natural morphisms.
+This extends to an embedding $\scat{QCAT}\to\scat{PDER}$ of simplicial categories, where the domain has the usual simplicial enrichment.
+Thus, quasicategories and their mapping spaces can be recovered \emph{up to isomorphism} from their prederivators and strict maps.
+The on-the-nose quality of this statement reflects the use of strict transformations of prederivators, as opposed to the pseudo-natural transformations that appear in the later results.

-\emph{Second result:} In Theorem \ref{Mainthm2cat}, we answer the 2-categorical embedding problem positively for the case of small quasicategories and prederivators defined on small categories, that is, for $\HO:\twocat{QCat}\to\twocat{PDer}_{\twocat{Cat}}$.
-We give the analogous result, as a corollary, for 2-categories of quasicategories and prederivators admitting various limits and colimits.
-The main tool is the delocalization theorem, Theorem \ref{delocalization} published by Stevenson, which realizes every quasicategory as a localization of a category.
+\emph{Second result:} In Theorem \ref{Mainthm2cat}, we show that $\HO:\twocat{QCAT}\to\twocat{PDER}$ is bicategorically fully faithful when restricted to small quasicategories, as long as $\twocat{Dia}$ contains all of $\twocat{Cat}$.
+The main tool is Joyal's delocalization theorem, as published by Stevenson \cite{stevenson}, which we recall as Theorem \ref{delocalization}.
+This allows us to write every quasicategory as a localization of a 1-category.

-The main previous positive result on the 2-categorical embedding problem is due to Renaudin \cite{Ren}.
-He is able to embed a 2-categorical localization of the 2-category $\twocat{Mod}$ obtained from the 2-category of combinatorial model categories, left Quillen functors, and natural transformations into the 2-category $\twocat{Der}_!$ of derivators, cocontinuous pseudonatural transformations, and modifications.
-By ``embed," we specifically mean that Renaudin gives a 2-functor $\twocat{Mod}\to\twocat{Der}_!$ which, after localization, induces equivalences on hom-categories, so that it is 2-categorically fully faithful.

-Thus we are giving, in Theorem \ref{Mainthm2cat}, a new proof of Renaudin's result, insofar as combinatorial model categories are equivalent to locally presentable quasicategories, which are in turn equivalent to small quasicategories admitting colimits of some bounded size.
-(See \cite[Section 5.5]{lurie}.)
+This result is similar to the theorem of Renaudin \cite{Ren} that a certain 2-category of combinatorial model categories embeds bicategorically fully faithfully in $\twocat{PDER}_!$, the 2-category of cocomplete prederivators with cocontinuous morphisms, insofar as combinatorial model categories model locally presentable quasicategories, cocontinuous maps out of which are determined by restriction to small dense subcategories.